-REAL RESULTS - 3D Detailing
+REAL RESULTS - 3D DETAILING

 "The three-dimensional details were of great benefit coordinating work on site, particularly the ability to pull accurate quantities directly from the model."